All Grant Programs

 Q: The guidelines reference “certain governmental organizations (such as workforce development boards)” as eligible for funding.
 Which organizations does that include or exclude?

-A: The governmental organizations that are eligible for the Capital Grants and Operating grants include: workforce development boards, public school districts (only for training and education programs that lead directly to the workforce), BOCES (Board of Cooperative Extension Services), and municipalities.
+A: The governmental organizations that are eligible for the Capital Grants and Operating grants include: workforce development boards, public school districts (only for training and education programs that lead directly to the workforce), BOCES (Board of Cooperative Extension Services), county governments and municipalities.
 Those that are ineligible are: New York State agencies, authorities, and corporations.

 Q: Are public sector workforce training programs considered eligible applicants?